Jago or jaago ceremony in Punjabi or sikh weddings

 Firstly, let’s talk about Sikhs.
 Sikhs are people who follow Sikhism (religion).
 Sikhism teaches that God is neither born nor dead.
 Sikh communities foster love, equality and acceptance of all.
 Hence serving the world is a natural expression of Sikh prayer and worship.

 Punjabi is a regional identity.
 It refers to anyone born or has ancestors in Punjab ( a state in India and Pakistan).
 A Punjabi can be a Muslim, Hindu, Sikh, Christian etc. The Sikh religion has limited itself to the Punjab region of the Indian subcontinent.
 Hence Sikhs are mostly confused with Punjabis.
-Both Sikh and Punjabi people use the Punjabi Language.
+Both Sikhs and Punjabi people use the Punjabi Language.
 Not every Sikh is a Punjabi.
 Similarly, not every Punjabi is a Sikh.

 Let’s talk about Jaggo or Jago Ceremony